 Security Best Practices for APIs

 1) Treat API tokens like a password.
-They are confidential information that can grant access to your API to anyone who possess them.
+They are confidential information that can grant access to your API to anyone who possesses them.
 As a best practice, don't distribute them to clients through insecure channels such as email.
-Use a secure messaging system, or a document system such as Dropbox to which both API owner and the intended client have access.
+Use a secure messaging system or a document system such as Dropbox to which both the API owner and the intended client have access.

-5) If a person should no longer have access to APIs (for example, because they are leaving employment), ensure that person's client profile is disabled or deleted in Workato.
+6) If a person should no longer have access to APIs (e.g. because they are leaving employment), ensure that a person's client profile is disabled or deleted in Workato.